Darkin72/todo-app/README.md

 ## 🚀 Features
 ✅ Add, mark as complete, and delete tasks

-🔍 Filter tasks by status: All / Incomplete / Completed
+🔍 Filter tasks by status: All / Active / Completed

 🌓 Light and dark mode support, automatically following system settings